septi0/usbackup/README.md

 **Note!** Archive mode is only available for local backups for now (backup_files.remote is incompatible with backup_files.mode=archive)
 - `backup.mysql` - specify mysql hosts
 - `backup.mysql.credentials-file` - mysql credentials to be used when performing the backup
-- `backup.postgresql` - specify postgresql hosts
-- `backup.postgresql.credentials-file` - postgresql credentials to be used when performing the backup
 - `backup.openwrt-config` - backup openwrt on the specified host (1/0)
 - `backup.truenas-config` - backup truenas on the specified host (1/0)
 - `pre_backup_cmd` - command to be executed before the backup is started